20 Most Common Medication Errors and Prevention Methods

 13. Documentation Error

-What it is: This happens when medicine records are wrong or incomplete—for example, signing for a dose that wasn’t given.
+What it is: Medicine records are incorrect or incomplete, such as signing for a dose that was not actually given.

-Example: A nurse signed that she gave antibiotics but got distracted and forgot.
-The next staff member thought it was done and skipped the dose.
+Example: A nurse signed for an antibiotic dose but became distracted and forgot to administer it.
+The next staff member assumed it had been given and skipped the dose.

 How to prevent it: